scharss/Bshop/README.md

-# How to program goolge server with javascript, how to schedule google calendar
+# How to code goolge server with javascript, how to schedule google calendar